Top Custom Home Builders

 About Merlin Contracting

-The price tags on custom homes in this firm’s portfolio start at $1M and go up to $25M.
-That says almost as much about Merlin’s designs as does the more than 300 newspaper and 70 magazine articles written about them in publications such as The New York Times, The Wall Street Journal, Architectural Digest, and the Chicago Sun Times.
 Merlin’s principals are two brothers, Bart and Steve Jones, whose family came to Las Vegas in the early 1930s.
 In the 1970s, Steve began learning the custom home construction trade from a local builder, until he secured a general contractor’s license and started his own company in 1989.
-About 10 years later, brother Bart returned to Vegas after spending close to 20 years managing agricultural businesses in the tropics.
+About ten years later, brother Bart returned to Vegas after spending close to 20 years managing agricultural businesses in the tropics.
 Bart joined the company and later became CFO.
 The firm has built sprawling estates for the owners of several Las Vegas casinos.

-A Tournament Hills build features an 11,537-square-foot structure boasting the architecture style of Frank Lloyd Wright.
-Merlin contracted with 25 stone masons to set 2,000 tons of mortar and quartz stone into making the towering walls that are more than two feet thick.
+A Tournament Hills build features an 11,537-square-foot structure boasting the architectural style of Frank Lloyd Wright.
+Merlin contracted with 25 stonemasons to set 2,000 tons of mortar and quartz stone into making the towering walls that are more than two feet thick.
 Every window and door was hand-made.
-Installation of the interior’s millwork was so meticulous that not one nail is visible.
-For another project, Merlin garnered a bit of fame for its New American Home, which became the official show home of the 2004 International Builders Show hosted by the National Association of Home Builders (NAHB).
-The roof system is elaborate — insulated concrete forms and structured insulated panels were capped in copper — and received an award in home energy efficiency from the EPA.
-There is a deck spa on the second floor and an elevator that makes three stops.
-The Building Systems Council of the NAHB gave Merlin its “Excellence in Home Design Award” for this one-of-a-kind residence.
+The installation of the interior’s millwork was so meticulous that not one nail is visible.

 Sun West Custom Homes